zardus/ana/README.md

 # Now, let's try assigning this guy a UUID
 a.make_uuid()

-# If we pickle it again, the only thing returned from the dumps
-# is the UUID.
-The actual state is stored in ANA.
-Now, when the
-# object is unpickled, the identity is preserved.
+# Now, when the object is unpickled, the identity is preserved.
 a_pickled = pickle.dumps(a)
 b = pickle.loads(a_pickled)
 assert b is a

-# There are also functions that provide easy storing and loading.
+# There are also functions that provide easy storing and loading
+# in advanced situations.
+These these require an actual storage
+# datalayer (see below) other than SimpleDataLayer.
 a_uuid = a.uuid
 a.ana_store()
 b = A.ana_load(a_uuid) # note that this is a class method